-Table 3 presents the performance of the resulting a{ij} and R models on the training and testing datasets.
-Additionally, the respective model complexity J_c and the maximum adaptive symbol magnitude $\max_i(|p_i|)$ are listed, which are both not regularized in this first study.
+Table 3 presents the performance of the resulting $a{ii}$ and R models on the training and testing datasets.
+Additionally, the respective model complexity $J_c$ and the maximum adaptive symbol magnitude $\max_i(|p_i|)$ are listed, which are both not regularized in this first study.
 Comparing the errors on the training and testing datasets shows that no overfitting occurs.
 However, the model complexity values of the developed models are too high to allow interpretation.
-For example, the following is the a{ij} model developed using the BFGS optimizer, which is the least complex trained model and has additionally been simplified using the SymPy package [65]:
+For example, the following is the $a{ii}$ model developed using the BFGS optimizer, which is the least complex trained model and has additionally been simplified using the SymPy package (Meurer et al. 2017):